JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 enabling integration with non-serverless code, via Activities performing Tasks.

-# Cuboids: Serverless-first design pattern

-Setting aside services, from a coder's perspective the main AWS service that enables serverless-first designs is Step Functions, which has already been adopted into the Boss machinery.
-There are already at least [eighteen Step Functions](https://github.com/jhuapl-boss/boss-manage/tree/master/cloud_formation/stepfunctions) in the Boss codebase.
-For example, the
+From a coder's perspective the main AWS service that enables serverless-first designs is Step Functions,
-Downsample service involves [a Step Function](https://github.com/jhuapl-boss/boss-manage/blob/master/cloud_formation/stepfunctions/resolution_hierarchy.hsd) with an Activity which is a trivial wrapper for [the core code](https://github.com/jhuapl-boss/boss-tools/blob/master/activities/resolution_hierarchy.py).

 Step Functions are programs – programs that just so happen to have explicitly defined state machines.
 Step Functions bring state to